-- 1. Calculate a Teacher Practice Related Indicators score by combining the observation of teacher performance and practice score (40%) and the parent feedback score (10%) - 2.
-Calculate a Student Outcomes Related Indicators score by combining the student growth and development score (45%) and whole-school student learning indicator or student feedback (5%). - 3.
-Use the Summative Matrix to determine the Summative Rating
+- 1. Calculate a Teacher Practice Related Indicators score by combining the observation of teacher performance and practice score (40%) and the parent feedback score (10%). - 2.
+Calculate a Student Outcomes Related Indicators score by combining the student growth and development score (45%) and the whole school learning indictor (5%). - 3.
+Use Summative Matrix to determine Summative Rating.